Release Notes

 • We encourage you to migrate to a Kubernetes installation to improve the scalability and ease of future maintenance.

-The April 2025 (2025.04) release will contain Java 8, 11, and 17 versions of Collibra Data Quality & Observability.
-This will be the final release to contain Java 8 and 11 builds and Spark versions older than 3.5.3, and will include feature enhancements and bug fixes from the 2025.02 release and critical bug fixes from the 2025.03 and 2025.04 releases.
-Between 2025.05 and 2025.07, only critical and high-priority bug fixes will be made for Java 8 and 11 versions of Collibra Data Quality & Observability.
-For a breakdown of Java and Spark availability in current and upcoming releases, click "See what is changing" below.
+While this release contains Java 8, 11, and 17 builds of Data Quality & Observability Classic for Standalone installations, it is the final release to contain Java 8 and 11 builds and Spark versions older than 3.5.3.
+Between 2025.05 and 2025.07, only critical and high-priority bug fixes will be made for Java 8 and 11 versions of Data Quality & Observability Classic.

 See what is changing

-Collibra Data Quality & Observability versionJava 8Java 11Java 17Spark versionsAdditional notes
+Data Quality & Observability Classic versionJava 8Java 11Java 17Spark versionsAdditional notes

 2025.01 and earlier